The Lowdown on Work Permits Abroad

 In addition to choosing a career that is in high demand overseas, it is also important to show familiarity with a country and culture before applying for a job there.
 A great way to get work experience in a country of your interest is to work there as an intern just before or shortly after you graduate from college.
 This gives you a chance to learn about the local culture, language, and allows you to even get your foot in the door at a company that interests you.
 In the end what matters most in order to get that job offer from an overseas company is your ability to show that you are a perfect match for the job and that you are well ahead of other applicants, foreign or domestic.
 To get to this point requires a bit of strategic planning over a number of years.
 Get your internship lined up, learn the language, make local contacts that can serve you as a professional reference later, and continue to scan overseas job postings to recognize trends and learn about specific work experience and knowledge that may help you land an overseas job more quickly.
 Another important step is to research companies offering interesting jobs and finding out where these jobs are located.
 There are many international job boards available online, and the more you make it a habit to scan them for jobs in your fields and learn about the specific job requirements, the better you will be prepared when the time comes to write a cover letter and send out a resume.
 The more competitive your education, skills, cross-cultural experience, language proficiency, and work experience, the more suited you are for competing for a job offer and work permit in a very competitive global employment market.

 Volker Poelzl is a Living Abroad Contributing Editor for TransitionsAbroad.com.
-He has traveled in over thirty countries worldwide and has lived in ten of them for study, research, and work.
+He has traveled in over forty countries worldwide and has lived in ten of them for study, research, and work.